kbase/cdm-task-service/README.md

 Enables running jobs on remote compute from the KBase CDM cluster.

+## Nomenclature

+* CDM: Central Data Model
+  * The KBase data model
+* CTS: CDM Task Service

 ## Service Requirements

 * Python 3.11+
 * [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md)
-* An s3 instance for use as a file store
+* An s3 instance for use as a file store, but see "S3 requirements" below

+### S3 requirements

+* Any objects provided to the servcie that were created with multipart uploads **must** use the same part size for all parts except the last.
+* The service does not support objects encrypted with customer supplied keys or with the AWS key management service.
 * The provided credentials must enable listing buckets, as the service performs that operation to check the host and credentials on startup
 * If using Minio, the minimum version is `2021-04-22T15-44-28Z` and the server must be run in `--compat` mode.

 ## Development